28% of all COVID-19 cases currently positive in Rowan County - Salisbury Post

 natalie.anderson@salisburypost.com

-SALISBURY — After 59 new cases of COVID-19 reported on Monday, 28% of all cases are currently positive in Rowan County.
+SALISBURY — After 59 new cases of COVID-19 were reported on Monday, 28% of all cases are currently positive in Rowan County.

 With triple-digit increases coming at a rapid pace of late, Monday’s new positives were the lowest since Nov.
 30. Rowan County health officials now report a total of 7,828 cases since March, with 2,207 of those currently positive and 5,464 recoveries.
 The average age among all positive cases is 43.9 years old.